 Daylight - Lover

-Looking back, it was a wrong move on my part to have overstayed my welcome as a friend, and I hope that by now, I’ve learned my lesson to protect myself strictly from messy, questionable relationship dynamics.
-“Clearing the air, I breathed in the smoke” was the perfect visual analogy to describe my situation.
-Such a snapshot of what was going on helped me realize letting go was the only thing that made sense.
-The way she sang it, I felt as if I were venting to a trusted adult about my silly struggles and being offered a fresh perspective in return: “Well, I see what you’ve been trying to do, and why it matters, but look, aren’t you the one who got hurt?
-Was that even your job to begin with?”
+Looking back, it was a wrong move on my part to have overstayed my welcome as a friend, lingered too long in the treacherous fog (for reasons I later sat with myself to unpack), and I hope that by now, I’ve learned my lesson to STRICTLY stay away from messy, questionable relationship dynamics.
+Clearing the air, I breathed in the smoke was the perfect visual analogy to help me realize letting go was the only thing left that made sense.
+The way she sang it, I felt as if I were venting to a trusted adult about my silly struggles and being offered a fresh perspective in return: “Well, I see what you’ve been trying to fix, and why it matters, but don't you see how hurt you are?
+And was this even your job to begin with?”
 Oh, it sure as hell wasn’t!

 “You live like that, you live with ghosts.”